stevedonovan/runner/readme.md

 ```
 $ runner -C json
 ```
+This `--compile` action takes three kinds of argument:

+  - a crate name that is already loaded and known to Cargo
+  - a Cargo directory
+  - a Rust source file - the crate name is the file name without extension.

 But anything more complicated is hard;  dynamic linking is not a priority for Rust tooling at the moment, and does not support it well enough without terrible